Mxt-dot/BetterAI/README.md

 Additional fancy bonus is the AI declaring bankruptcy if necessary right after a hefty war in a safely manner to prevent paying back debt endlessly.
 Not my implementation, but it is more pronounced due to this mod!
 <h3>Fort upgrades</h3>
 With this mod, the AI is capable of upgrading their forts more consistently when higher military techs are reached.
 No more level 2 forts in 1700 russia.
 Of course the AI pays for it aswell, just like the player does.
+<h3>AI fills empty areas with forts (ZoC addition)</h3>
+The AI, especially russia and lithuania, doesn't bother adding new forts to its country besides the conquered ones.
+With this mod, the AI not only upgrades existing forts, but also fill areas where no Zones of Control is present.
+Lithuania, Russia, Sweden and other large countries therefore cover their country with strategic fort placements while paying attention to optimize placement to keep the number of forts as low as possible.
 <h3>AI mana spending!</h3>
 This current revision also contains improvements to AI mana spending, meaning it will not waste mana when reaching cap but instead try to invest into provinces.
 This functionality should be in the basegame!. (improved by LoStack)
 <h3>Devpushing Institutions</h3>